Great Unconformity

-Powell’s Unconformity, Grand Canyon
+Powell's Unconformity, Grand Canyon

-The Great Unconformity of Powell in the Grand Canyon is a regional unconformity that separates the Tonto Group from the underlying, faulted and tilted sedimentary rocks of the Grand Canyon Supergroup and vertically foliated metamorphic and igneous rocks of the Vishnu Basement Rocks.
+The Great Unconformity of Powell in the Grand Canyon is a regional unconformity that separates the Tonto Group from the underlying faulted-and-tilted sedimentary rocks of the Grand Canyon Supergroup and vertically foliated metamorphic and igneous rocks of the Vishnu Basement Rocks.
 The unconformity between the Tonto Group and the Vishnu Basement Rocks is a nonconformity.
 The break between the Tonto Group and the Grand Canyon Supergroup is an angular unconformity.

 Powell's Great Unconformity is part of a continent-wide unconformity that extends across Laurentia, the ancient core of North America.
 It was first recognized twelve years before Powell's expedition by John Newberry in New Mexico, during the Ives expedition of 1857–1858.
 However, the disruption of the American Civil War kept Newberry's work from becoming widely known.
-This Great Unconformity marks the progressive submergence of this landmass by a shallow cratonic sea and its burial by shallow marine sediments of the Cambrian-Early Ordovician Sauk sequence.
+This Great Unconformity marks the progressive submergence of this landmass by a shallow cratonic sea and its burial by shallow marine sediments of the Cambrian–Early-Ordovician Sauk sequence.
 The submergence of Laurentia ended a lengthy period of widespread continental denudation that exhumed and deeply eroded Precambrian rocks and exposed them to extensive physical and chemical weathering at the Earth's surface.
 As a result, Powell's Great Unconformity is unusual in its geographic extent and its stratigraphic significance.

 The length of time represented by Powell's Great Unconformity varies along its length.
 Within the Grand Canyon, the Great Unconformity represents a period of about 175 million years between the Tonto Group and the youngest subdivision, the Sixtymile Formation, of the Grand Canyon Supergroup.
 At the base of the Grand Canyon Supergroup, where it truncates the Bass Formation, the period of time represented by this angular unconformity increases to about 725 million years.
-Where the Tonto Group overlies the Vishnu Basement Rocks, the Great Unconformity represents a period as much as 1.2 to 1.6 billion years.
+Where the Tonto Group overlies the Vishnu Basement Rocks, the Great Unconformity represents a period as much as 1.2–1.6 billion years.
 (See also geological timescale.)

 Frenchman Mountain, Nevada

 A prominent exposure of Powell's Great Unconformity occurs in Frenchman Mountain in Nevada.
 Frenchman Mountain exposes a sequence of Phanerozoic strata equivalent to those found in the Grand Canyon.
-At the base of this sequence, the Great Unconformity, with the Tapeats Sandstone of the Tonto Group overlying the Vishnu Basement Rocks, is well exposed in a manner that is atypical and scientifically significant in its combination of extent and accessibility.
+At the base of this sequence, the Great Unconformity, with the Tapeats Sandstone of the Tonto Group overlying the Vishnu Basement Rocks, is well-exposed in a manner that is atypical and scientifically significant in its combination of extent and accessibility.
 This exposure is frequently illustrated in popular and educational publications, and is often part of geological fieldtrips.
-There is a gap of about 1.2 billion years where 550 million year old strata of the Tapeats Sandstone rests on 1.7 billion (1700 million) year old Vishnu Basement Rocks.
+There is a gap of about 1.2 billion years where 550-million-year-old strata of the Tapeats Sandstone rests on 1.7-billion-year-old Vishnu Basement Rocks.